 Have You Sold?

-...and let me also mention 1144 drum mallets, including those I provide with every drum and drum kit.
+...let me also mention 1233 drum mallets, including the ones I provide with every drum and drum kit.